 Beyond these challenges, there are also potential risks that you need to be aware of…

-Risks of Getting a Mortgage in Canada as a Non-Resident
+What Are the Risks of Getting a Mortgage in Canada as a Non-Resident?

-In addition to the normal risks associated with locking in a mortgage as a non-resident in Canada, there are several new risks that have presented themselves due to pending political decisions.
+In addition to the normal risks associated with locking in a mortgage as a non-resident in Canada, several new risks have presented themselves due to pending political decisions.

 Non-Resident Speculation Tax

-As a non-resident, there’s a risk that you may be responsible to pay the Non-Resident Speculation Tax (NRST) when you purchase a property — depending on where you purchase.
+As a non-resident, there’s a risk that you may be responsible for paying the Non-Resident Speculation Tax (NRST) when you purchase a property — depending on where you purchase.
 If applicable, the NRST is 15% of the purchase price of your property in Canada.

 As always, we highly recommend you connect with a qualified tax advisor to ensure you’re aware of all the possible taxes you could owe as a non-resident before you decide to purchase a home.